-• The area of normally impounded water within the BGS Main Ash Pond is located in the northwest corner of the CCR surface impoundment.
-The surface area of the impounded water is 0.46 acres of the 18.7 acres that makes up the BGS Main Ash Pond, which is 2.5% of the total surface area of the CCR surface impoundment.
-At the time of the annual inspection, the water surface elevation was surveyed to be 531.22 feet, 1.75 feet below the crest of the west embankment which has an elevation of approximately 533 feet.
-In addition to the water surface elevation, the water depth was measured at the time of the annual inspection and varied between 1.50 feet and 5.20 feet.
-The average water depth within the CCR surface impoundment was 3.50 feet, resulting in an average top of CCR/sediment elevation of 527.22 feet.
+• The area of normally impounded water within the BGS Main Ash Pond is in the northwest corner of the CCR surface impoundment.
+The surface area of the impounded water is approximately 0.46 acres of the approximate 18.9 acres that makes up the BGS Main Ash Pond, which is 2.5% of the total surface area of the CCR surface impoundment.
+At the time of the annual inspection, the water surface elevation was surveyed to be 530.79 feet, 2.21 feet below the crest of the west embankment which has an elevation of approximately 533 feet.

-- From staff gauge water elevation data provided by IPL since the previous annual inspection, the minimum water elevation within the BGS Main Ash Pond was recorded to be 530.85 feet.
-The maximum water elevation within the BGS Main Ash Pond was recorded to be 531.25 feet. - From the 1965 drawing of the original structural site preparation grading plan contours, the bottom contour elevation that was present prior to the construction of the BGS Main Ash Pond was approximately 524 feet.
-Comparing the results from the water depth measurements at the time of the annual inspection to the 1965 drawing of the original structural site preparation grading plan bottom contour elevation, the deposition thickness in the area of normally impounded water within the northwest corner of the BGS Main Ash Pond varied between 2.02 and 5.72 feet. - Of the 18.7 acres that makes up the surface area of the BGS Main Ash Pond, 18.24 acres consists of CCR/sediment and does not normally consist of impounded water.
+- At the time of the annual inspection, the water depths that were measured within the CCR surface impoundment varied between 0.7 feet and 4.5 feet. - From the water depth measurements at the time of the annual inspection, the elevation of the top of the CCR/sediment that was measured varied between an elevation of 530.09 feet and 526.29 feet. - From staff gauge water elevation data provided by IPL since the previous annual inspection, the minimum water elevation within the BGS Main Ash Pond was recorded to be 530.07 feet.
+The maximum water elevation within the BGS Main Ash Pond was recorded to be 532.07 feet. - From the 1965 drawing of the original structural site preparation grading plan contours, the bottom contour elevation that was present prior to the construction of the BGS Main Ash Pond was approximately 524 feet.
+Comparing the results from the water depth measurements at the time of the annual inspection to the 1965 drawing of the original structural site preparation grading plan bottom contour elevation, the deposition thickness in the area of normally impounded water within the northwest corner of the BGS Main Ash Pond varied between 6.09 feet and 2.29 feet. - Of the 18.9 acres that makes up the surface area of the BGS Main Ash Pond, approximately 18.44 acres consists of CCR/sediment and does not normally consist of impounded water.
 From the 2016 topographic/bathymetric survey of the BGS Main Ash Pond, the elevation of the top of CCR/sediment varied throughout the CCR surface impoundment, as follows:

 - o In the western half of the BGS Main Ash Pond (i.e. non-CCR operational area), the top of CCR/sediment elevation varied between 532 feet and 536 feet.
-Comparing the 2016 topographic/bathymetric survey top of CCR/sediment elevations to the 1965 drawing of the original structural site preparation grading plan bottom contour elevation, the deposition thickness of the BGS Main Ash Pond in the western half of the CCR surface impoundment varied between 8 to 12 feet. - o In the eastern half of the BGS Main Ash Pond (i.e. CCR operational area), the top of CCR/sediment elevation varied between 534 feet and 563 feet.
-Comparing the 2016 topographic/bathymetric survey top of CCR/sediment elevations to the 1965 drawing of the original structural site preparation grading plan bottom contour elevation, the deposition thickness of the BGS Main Ash Pond in the eastern half of the CCR surface impoundment varied between 10 to 39 feet.
+Comparing the 2016 topographic/bathymetric survey top of CCR/sediment elevations to the 1965 drawing of the original structural site preparation grading plan bottom contour elevation, the deposition thickness of the BGS Main Ash Pond in the western half of the CCR surface impoundment varied between 8 feet to 12 feet. - o In the eastern half of the BGS Main Ash Pond (i.e. CCR operational area), the top of CCR/sediment elevation varied between 534 feet and 563 feet.
+Comparing the 2016 topographic/bathymetric survey top of CCR/sediment elevations to the 1965 drawing of the original structural site preparation grading plan bottom contour elevation, the deposition thickness of the BGS Main Ash Pond in the eastern half of the CCR surface impoundment varied between 10 feet to 39 feet.